-For the year ended June 30, 2020 actual expenditures in the budgeted funds were within the annual appropriations set for each except for the Elementary Technology fund.
-Actual expenditures exceeded budgeted expenditures by \$42,090, largely due to purchasing unforeseen technological needs as a result of the Covid pandemic.
+For the year ended June 30, 2021 actual expenditures in the budgeted funds were within the annual appropriations set for each fund.

 B. Budget process

 The District operates within the budget requirements for school districts as specified by State law.
 The District budgets are adopted and maintained under the following budgetary statutes and procedures: